jpilevic/CloudPay-API/README.md

 ## Callback

-For each payment, You will get the a POST request to the sales webhook url with the following parameters given below.
+For each payment, You will get the a POST request to the your callback url with the following parameters given below.

 ```javascript
 {